-The City will come out and repair boulevard turf disturbed by snow plows with black dirt and seed.
+The City will repair boulevard turf disturbed by snow plows with black dirt and seed.
 This work is normally scheduled in the spring.
 Any landscaping or sprinkler systems placed in the City right-of-way, is placed there at the homeowners risk.
-Call the Public Works Department to report damage at 507-665-2266.
+Please contact the Streets & Parks Department with questions.

-The city Forestry Department trims trees located on city property, within city right-of way, or trees that obstruct view of city signage, and trees that diminish visibility at intersections contact Dan Griep City Forester at 507-665-2266.
+The Streets & Parks Department trims trees located on City property, within City right-of ways, or trees that obstruct the view of City signage, and trees that diminish visibility at intersections.
+If you have questions, please contact our Streets & Parks Department.

-The cities Electrical Department trims or removes trees that may interfere with power lines call Deb Meyer at 507-665-3338.
+The Electrical Department trims or removes trees that may interfere with power lines.
+Please contact our Electric Department about any concerns.

-Yard and garden waste material such as leaves etc. can be deposited to decompose and be used as a soil additive in the future.
-Decomposed materials are available to Le Sueur residence.
-Tree materials can be deposited on the "burn pile".
+Yard and garden waste such as leaves, shrubs, trees, and glass clippings can be deposited at our site.
+Decomposed materials are available to Le Sueur residents.
 Only organic materials are acceptable.

 The site is open 24/7.

-You can find the site by taking Grove Street west from north Main Street and following the gravel road in a winding southwesterly direction.
+Our compost site is located off of Water Street.
+You can find the site by taking Grove Street West from North Main Street and following the gravel road.